xrud-git/other/storage/license/storage/lic_contribution/ver_0_8.md

 	* Or is not distributed other than: privately, to small amount of persons, with not less than reasonable effort to prevent distribution beyond this limit.

 	Each part of work which is contributed to This Work.
-Unless its provided under other applicable license, Is licensed under this license, as a part of This Work.
+Unless its provided under other applicable license, is licensed under this license, as a part of This Work.
 All authors and other entities transfer all their rights in that work, except: rights provided to them, in this license.
 To Admins.

 	Noone except Admins, has right to otherwise distribute modified versions of: This Work, or part of This Work.
 Except as otherwise provided in other of Applicable Agreements between Admin and the subject entity.